MariaAfteni/LFAF-Laboratories/Reports/Lab 2 Report.md

         return "\nGrammar Type 0: Recursively enumerable";}
     }

+If the production contains a non-terminal symbol that derives one or more non-terminal and terminal symbols, then it is context-free and the Grammar is of Type 2.

     public boolean isRegular(String[] prodVal, char[] prodKey){
         for ( String val : prodVal ) {
             for (char key : prodKey) {